-Another reason we examined the game of Go is that a game is an effective setting to test how humans interact with AI and adapt their decision-making.
+Another reason we examine the game of Go is that a game is an effective setting to test how humans interact with AI and adapt their decision making.
 The goal of a game is usually well-defined and human players choose various actions to achieve the goal.
-Those actions, or any decisions, and their resulting changes in the environment can be recorded in a database.
-Using these unique features of a game, researchers have studied various aspects of human decision-making, from error correction to skill acquisition \cite{biswas2015measuring,regan2014human,stafford2014tracing,strittmatter2020life,tsividis2017human}.
-Among many games, the game of Go presents arguably the most complex task, which explains AlphaGo receiving so much attention when it defeated a top human expert.
-We speculate that the more complex a domain in which the measure of human adaptation to AI has been tested to work, the more domains of human decision-making the measure could be applied to.
-In other words, if our measure of human adaptation is useful in a domain as complex as the game of Go, it should be useful in less complex domains as well.
+Those actions, or any decisions, and their resulting changes in the environment are recorded in a database.
+Using these unique features of a game, researchers have studied various aspects of human decision making, from error correction to skill acquisition \cite{biswas2015measuring,regan2014human,stafford2014tracing,strittmatter2020life,tsividis2017human}.
+In addition, compared to other games, Go presents arguably the most complex task, which explains why AlphaGo defeating a top human expert was seen as a major breakthrough for artificial intelligence.
+If our measure of human adaptation is useful in a complex, computationally challenging domain as the game of Go, we expect it to be useful in other settings where decision making process is also complex.

-We present two case studies testing the usefulness of our measure.
+We test the usefulness of our measure in two empirical studies.
 First, we examine the impact of AI on human experts' decision quality.
-Using historical data of human decisions before and after the emergence of AI such as AlphaGo, we investigate whether and when humans learn to make better decisions like AI.
+Using historical data on human decisions before and after the emergence of AI such as AlphaGo, we investigate whether and when humans learn to make better decisions like AI.
 Although additional information provided by AI could be beneficial to human players, the black-box nature of AI's decisions may have hindered human adaptation or generated misinterpretation.
-Indeed, our results suggest that merely observing AI's actions may not bring a meaningful improvement in human decision making.
-Observing AI's reasoning processes, however, does seem to improve human decision-making.
-Second, we also study whether our measure can detect any cheating behavior.
-Because AI outperforms human experts in the game of Go, it would be tempting for human experts to refer to AI's decisions even in a match between humans.
-Not surprisingly, there have been reports of cheating via AI not only in professional Go matches but also in chess matches, particularly as more matches are held online during the pandemic.
-We test whether our measure can detect an instance of cheating that has actually occurred.
+Indeed, our results suggest that merely observing AI's \textit{actions} may not bring a meaningful improvement in human decision making.
+Observing AI's \textit{reasoning processes}, however, does seem to improve human decision making.
+Second, we also study whether our measure can detect a cheating behavior.
+Because AI outperforms human experts in the game of Go, it would be tempting for human experts to refer to AI's decisions in a match between humans.
+Not surprisingly, there have been reports of cheating using an AI program not only in professional Go matches but also in chess matches, particularly as more matches are held online during the pandemic.
+We show that our measure can detect an instance of cheating that has actually occurred.